 Macquarie Park is not currently set up for people and businesses to share ideas.
 It could be better connected to its traditional culture, nearby natural areas and wider Sydney.
-This draft Place Strategy intends to create opportunities to develop and enhance Macquarie Park, centred on attractive public spaces and connections within and around the area.
+This draft place strategy intends to create opportunities to develop and enhance Macquarie Park, centred on attractive public spaces and connections within and around the area.
 This will boost its economic capacity and see it transition into a leading 21st century place to collaborate, innovate and do business.

-About the Place Strategy
+About the place strategy

-This draft Macquarie Park Place Strategy considers opportunities to create a better place, improve connectivity and find new ways for people to share ideas and technology.
-In turn, this will increase the attractiveness of Macquarie Park as a place to do business, study and invest and lay the foundations for it's transformation to an innovation district.
+The aim of the Macquarie Park Place Strategy is to create a better place, improve connectivity and find new ways for people to share ideas and technology.
+In turn, this will increase the attractiveness of Macquarie Park as a place to do business, study and invest in.
+It will lay the foundations for it's transformation to an innovation district.

-In this regard, the Strategy considers the 350 hectares that includes land between Macquarie Centre and Ivanhoe Estate to Lachlan's Line and Riverside Corporate Park.
+The strategy considers the 350 hectares that includes land between Macquarie Centre and Ivanhoe Estate to Lachlan's Line and Riverside Corporate Park.
 This area is bound by Epping Road, Delhi Road, M2 Motorway and Vimiera Road and sits adjacent to the Lane Cove National Park.

-The Place Strategy builds on existing work to create a long-term vision for Macquarie Park.
-It supports the work of the Greater Sydney Commission, which is leading the accelerated delivery of key economic precincts across Sydney, including Macquarie Park in consultation with industry leaders and State agencies.
+The place strategy builds on existing work to create a long-term vision for Macquarie Park.
+It supports the work of the Greater Sydney Commission, which is leading the accelerated delivery of key economic precincts across Sydney, including Macquarie Park, in consultation with industry leaders and state agencies.

-The Place Strategy represents the analysis of several barriers to Macquarie Park's growth.
+The place strategy represents the analysis of several barriers to Macquarie Park's growth.
 From this analysis, we have developed a spatial master plan for a 170-hectare investigation area within the broader 350-hectare Macquarie Park that includes the business park and commercial core.
 We've drawn from a cross-government Strategic Infrastructure and Services Assessment, extensive community and stakeholder consultation and baseline technical studies.